fqantonio/aqua/LIGHTS.md

-Este documento foi escrito pelo GEMINI depois de uma pergunta especifica
+Este documento foi escrito pelo GEMINI depois de uma pergunta especifica: este docuemntação não está correta!!!

 Pixhawk uses an RC passthrough mechanism where a parameter is set to enable an AUX output to pass through the value of a specific RC input channel, allowing direct control of accessories like gimbals or lights by a switch or knob on the RC transmitter.
 You can configure this by setting the SERVOx_FUNCTION parameter to 1 (RC Passthrough) for the desired AUX port in the Mission Planner or QGroundControl, then assigning an RC input channel to it.
 Understanding RC Passthrough